Skip to main content

 " Jab bhi mann ho aa jaiega, apna hi hotel resort samajh ke!"

 " Rosalina, it was a pleasure knowing you!"
-Ajabde hugged her ignoring Ven completely.
+Ajabde hugged her, ignoring Ven completely.

 After their cars drove off, Heer, Jaso and Asha came to say goodbye.
 Pratap and Ajabde touched Mamasa and Mamisa's feet and hugged the girls.
 Heer came last, her eyes searching as Pratap looked around.
 There was no sign of Shakti.
-Heer gulped a lump in her throat, as she hugged Ajabde tight, making her look all worried at Pratap.
+Heer gulped a lump in her throat as she hugged Ajabde tightly, making her look all worried at Pratap.
 She was leaving behind a lot more than she imagined when she came here.
-Before getting into the car, she looked back once with twinkling eyes at the doorway now where only Pratap and Ajabde stood waving.
+Before getting into the car, she looked back once with twinkling eyes at the doorway, now where only Pratap and Ajabde stood waving.
 The car started off towards the palace gate.

 Shakti was in his room when a clueless Sangram came and said

-" Thank god everyone left especially that snobbish girl Asha with her family."
+" Thank god everyone left, especially that snobbish girl Asha with her family."

 " They... left?"
 Shakti looked up. " When?"

 " Like five minutes ago..."
-He shrugged as Shakti dashed down the stairs and to where his Dadabhai and Bhabisa stood, he could see the car move out of the compound gates at a distance.
+He shrugged as Shakti dashed down the stairs and to where his Dadabhai and Bhabisa stood, and he could see the car move out of the compound gates at a distance.

 " Bhai..."
-Pratap's words made Ajabde stare at Shakti who now sat down on the stairs.
+Pratap's words made Ajabde stare at Shakti, who now sat down on the stairs.

 " Haven't you told her?"
 Pratap sounded worried.